ravir4/DevOpsInsights/index.md

 3. Explore your project's data by viewing the dashboards in the data category.
 If you want to know more about a graph or what you might do with its information, click **Information** or **Guidance**.

-After you explore Team Dynamics and Developer Insights, [configure Deployment Risk](/docs/services/DevOpsInsights/insights_risk.html) to help you enforce code quality.
-Deployment Risk is compatible with both the {{site.data.keyword.contdelivery_short}} pipeline and Jenkins.
+After you explore Team Dynamics and Developer Insights, configure [Deployment Risk](/docs/services/DevOpsInsights/about_risk.html) to help you enforce code quality.
+Deployment Risk is compatible with both Delivery Pipeline for {{site.data.keyword.contdelivery_short}} and Jenkins.